Compare two cars

 Verdict

-Subaru appears just a bit more reliable, although the difference is truly marginal.
+Mazda appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Mazda 6 offers much better overall protection, which launches it ahead of the other contender.
-From there things take a different direction, with Subaru offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Subaru being considerably quicker, thus putting more smile on driver's face.
 It does come at a cost though, and that's the fuel consumption...
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the Mazda.
+I believe that, when we take all into account, we have only one winner here - the Mazda.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among thousands of similar, yet so different vehicles.

 Follow us